79E/hexo-theme-quiet/README-EN.md

 `cover`：Thumbnail (you can leave this empty to use a random default cover)

+`comments`: Whether to open comments

+`aubot`：The author name is not set and defaults to the name in the configuration file

+`aubot_link`: the address to jump to by clicking on the author's name in the article page Default jump to the about me page

 ### 🏆Theme configuration

 Enter the `_config.yml` configuration file of the `Quiet` file inside the `themes` folder in the theme root directory.